-No, the brokerage agency does not need to complete the QFR.
+No, the brokerage agency does not need to be done, to complete the QFR.
 It is the approved provider's responsibility to collect adequate information from brokering agencies to enable the completion of the relevant sections of the QFR.
 All costs need to be split into the relevant categories in the form.